jpabadir/pace-c/meeting-minutes/team-minutes/jan20th-team-minutes.md

 - Take care of the midpoint feedback problem
 - Will work on the pr 347 and pr 344
 - Explore and start availability implementation
+- Make routing and navbar make sense
 -

 ### Katrina
-- Explore how to convert to iFrame
+- Explore how to convert mentee form to iFrame
 -

 ### Eric
 - Send mentee emails when they are accepted by a mentor
 - Implement matching mentee algorithm
+- Create why tests failed documentation
 -

 ### Aleks
 - Block users login until the verified their account
 - Research blocked users information
+- Create why tests failed documentation
 -